 Proofread every email you send

 Don’t hope that your email mistakes will go unnoticed by the recipients.
 Always use good grammar and punctuation and check your spelling.
 But don’t rely on spell-checkers only.
 Proofread your email a few times, preferably aloud, before clicking the “Send” button.

 Try to reply fast and to all emails

-Keep in mind that whatever you write, it can be forwarded to others.
-So, to be on the safe side, don’t discuss sensitive information in emails such as someone’s tax information or details of the huge transactions.
+Keep in mind that whatever you write can be forwarded to others.
+So, to be safe, don’t discuss sensitive information in emails, such as someone’s tax information or details of the huge transactions.

 Check your attachments

 Always mention attachments in your email.
 If you are going to attach something large, it is better to ask permission (heavy attachments can clog the recipient’s inbox).
-Also, don’t send more than two attachments in one email, because Internet Service Providers (ISPs) may mark your email as spam before the recipient even gets to open it.
-On top of that, a lot of companies have a limit on size for incoming emails.
+Also, don’t send more than two attachments in one email because Internet Service Providers (ISPs) may mark your email as spam before the recipient even gets to open it.
+On top of that, many companies have a limit on the size of incoming emails.
 So, it is better to use links (Google Drive, Onedrive, Sharepoint, etc.)